 This misconception is something I hear a lot, so let’s take care of it first.

-What really matters in programming and web development is the ability to approach problems in structured, creative ways and to solve them efficiently.
-Hence, you will need skills in logical thinking and plenty of patience and perseverance to keep you going.
+What really matters in programming and web development is how well you can solve problems.
+You need to know how to tackle problems in structured, creative way to solve them efficiently.
+Thus, you will need skills in logical thinking and plenty of patience and perseverance to keep you going.

 And if you are not that good in solving problems yet, don’t worry.
 You will learn how to approach even the most complex of problems very quickly when you start learning coding.